jelocodes/jelocodes.github.io/_posts/2018-02-23-activerecord_objects_dependencies_and_deletion.markdown

 end
 ```

-This would cause Rails to destroy all of the dependent records in your database in one fell swoop when the destroy action is called on the Project model instance.
+This would cause Rails to destroy all of the dependent records in our database in one fell swoop when the destroy action is called on the Project model instance.

-If using Foreign Keys in your database, another way to handle this is in your database migrations directly, by adding cascading deletes to the table of the object(s) which has the ```belongs_to``` association:
+If using Foreign Keys in our database, another way to handle this is in the database migrations directly, by adding cascading deletes to the table of the dependent object(s) (the ones with the belongs_to association).

 ```
 add_foreign_key :rewards, :projects, on_delete: :cascade
 ```

 Once this is taken care of, ActiveRecord won't complain.
-In general, making sure that all dependent object relations are taken into account when deleting or modifying a single object is a very good thing to remember when working with more complex, interrelated databases/domain models.
+In general, making sure that all dependent object relations are taken into account when deleting or modifying a single object instance, is a very good thing to remember when working with more complex, interrelated databases/domain models.